nick-bailey/Poverty-and-private-renting/README.md

 ## Working paper, aggregated data and on-line visualisation tool
 Results have been written up as a working paper which will be upload to github shortly (2019).

-The aggregated data which underpin the figures in the working paper can be downloaded here (two csv files for adults and children separately).
+The aggregated data which underpin the figures in the working paper can be downloaded here (two csv files for Lexis surfaces for adults and children separately, and separate csv files for each line graph).

 The aggregated data have also been used to produce an [on-line data visualisation tool](https://ubdc-apps.shinyapps.io/data_explorer_adult/).
 This is hosted by the [Urban Big Data Centre](www.ubdc.ac.uk) on an RShiny server.
 The on-line tool allows users to experiment with a wide range of colour schemes which may help those with colour-vision impairment.
 They can explore how the choice of poverty measure influences results, or examine variations between regions in much more detail.
 The aggregated data can also be downloaded there.